• Free shipping on all orders

 An adult cat is usually fed one or two times a day.
 If you’ve created a pattern by feeding her at specific times and you feed her late or not at all one day, this could upset her stomach.

-Prior to eating, a cat’s stomach readies itself by releasing gastric juices, hydrochloric acid, and bile used to digest her meal.
+Before eating, a cat’s stomach readies itself by releasing gastric juices, hydrochloric acid, and bile used to digest her meal.
 An hour after her usual mealtime, if she hasn’t been fed, the acid may irritate her stomach, and she may vomit to rid her body of this acid build-up.

 4. The Cat Has Eaten Too Fast

 This is one of the most common reasons that a cat will throw up.
-The time taken for food to go from being swallowed, traveling down the esophagus and into the stomach is about 10-20 seconds.
+The time taken for food to go from being swallowed, to traveling down the esophagus and into the stomach is about 10-20 seconds.
 If your cat is eating very quickly, the esophagus may fill up before the food has time to go into the stomach, and so it is regurgitated.

 Of course, this doesn’t mean she won’t gobble her food.
 If she’s excited or feels like she has competition (there are other cats around), she’ll eat quickly.
 You can try and keep her calm after mealtimes by limiting playtime or changing up the routine so you feed her smaller portions more often throughout the day.